Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Another option is for the parents to teach their children at home instead of sending them to a public or private school.
 Each state has different laws governing home schooling.
 Many communities have organizations that assist home schooling families with curriculum and opportunities to meet other homeschooled students.
 Homeschooling your child requires registration with the local school district or the Virginia Department of Education.

-Navy School Liaison Officers support school and community partnerships which promote the academic, social, and emotional success of military-connected children.
+Navy school liaison officers support school and community partnerships that promote the academic, social and emotional success of military-connected children.

 The Governor's School

-The Virginia's Governor's School Program, which began in 1973 when Governor Linwood Holton established the first summer residential programs for 400 gifted students across the Commonwealth, is still strong today.
-With the support of the Virginia Board of Education and the General Assembly, the Governor's schools have expanded to not only include summer programs, but summer regional and academic year programs.
-These programs serve more than 7,500 gifted/talented students from all parts of the Commonwealth.
+The Virginia's Governor's School Program, which began in 1973 when Gov. Linwood Holton established the first summer residential programs for 400 gifted students across the commonwealth, is still strong today.
+With the support of the VDOE and the General Assembly, the governor's schools have expanded to not only include summer programs, but summer regional and academic year programs.
+These programs serve more than 7,500 gifted and talented students from all parts of the commonwealth.
 Each school creates a program tailored to meet the needs of its gifted high school students.
-Gifted students are able to explore and accelerate in areas ranging from arts, to government and international studies, global economics, mathematics, science and technology.
-Students are involved in classroom and laboratory work, field studies, research, individual and group projects, performances, and seminars with noted scholars, visiting artists and other professionals.
-For additional information regarding the Governor’s School programs, please visit: http://www.doe.virginia.gov/instruction/governors_school_programs/index.shtml
+Gifted students are able to explore and accelerate in areas ranging from arts to government and international studies, global economics, mathematics, science and technology.
+Students are involved in classroom and laboratory work, field studies, research, individual and group projects, performances and seminars with noted scholars, visiting artists and other professionals.
+For additional information regarding the Virginia Governor’s School Program, check it out online.

-These are schools that focus on certain program of study; i.e. Environmental Sciences, Art, Music as well as general studies.
+Magnet schools are ones that focus on a certain program of study (i.e. environmental sciences, art and music, as well as general studies).
 Contact the school district your child will be attending to get specific information on requirements and enrollment.

 Alternative education programs are available in all Hampton Roads public schools.
 These are generally schools whose educational philosophies are different from traditional programs.
-Typically, alternative schools have small classes, social and emotional development curriculum, and self-paced academic curriculum.
-This title is used officially as well as informally to describe a wide range of schools, so it's important to ask specific schools why they are classified as "alternative."
+Typically, alternative schools have small classes, social and emotional development curriculum and self-paced academic curriculum.
+This title is used officially as well as informally to describe a wide range of schools, so it's important to ask a specific school why it is classified as “alternative.”